-Employed persons aged 16 to 64, including agricultural and household workers, apprentices, and public-sector employees.
+Employed persons, including agricultural and household workers, apprentices, and public-sector employees.

 Exclusions: Self-employed persons, persons who earn less than TT\$120 a week or TT\$520 a month, and persons employed by international organizations who are granted exemptions.